Accused of Domestic Abuse in Scotland? Act Fast — Protect Your Future Today

 Domestic abuse can happen in many ways and includes violent, physical, sexual, psychological, and financial abuse.
-We can help if you have been subjected to false allegations and have been successful in exposing fabricated lies either before reaching trial or during the trial itself resulting in acquittals.
+Our team can help if you have been charged with a criminal offence or subjected to false allegations and have been successful in exposing fabricated lies either before reaching trial or during the trial itself resulting in acquittals. it is vital you seek specialist legal advice immediately.
+Scullion LAW’s criminal defence solicitors represent clients daily in Sheriff Courts across Scotland.

 Accused of an Allegation